 - A is the area of cross-section measured in m2.

 - σ is the stress measured using N/m2 or Pa.

-Consider a small area δA on the surface of a body (Fig. 1.1).
-The force acting on this area is δF.
+Consider a small area δA on the surface of a body and the force acting on this area is δF.